TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-12-the-best-5-of-256-bloghacks-book.md

 [Reddit](https://www.reddit.com/r/PHP/) is like StackOverflow for personal opinions or like Devel.cz, but international and for everyone.
 It's a place, where people share ideas, comment it, up-vote it or down-vote it.

 Vojta shared with me his first experience with Reddit: he posted 2-3 his posts and he got autoban.
-That **kind of ban, when you don't know you're banned** - everything works, they're up-votes on your posts, but they're all in grey.
+That **kind of ban, when you don't know you're banned** - everything works, there are up-votes on your posts, but they're all in grey.
 Also, Yegor wrote about the similar experience.
 My experience was a little better: I could post only once 10 minutes.
 Then I learned I could post more often when I got more profile points (up-votes of my ideas and posts).

 ### Get what you Give